GrinonBarrett/Taksidos/Core Rules/Creatures/Etermhi.md

 **Spirit's Pool**: While within its own pool, an etermhi has several benefits;
  • Swim Speed is tripled.
- • Can cast the Waterworking spell as awyrding with a +1 bonus to its spell check and counterspell checks equal to +1 per 650 gallons in its pool.
+ • Can cast the Waterworking spell as a wyrding with a +1 bonus to its spell check and counterspell checks equal to +1 per 650 gallons in its pool.
  • +2 bonus to all saves against magical effects.

 **Water Jet**: The etermhi can use an action or reaction to create a jet of water using water it is touching.
 This can reach out a number of yards equal to the creature's current hitpoints, with the optimal range being half as far.
 Treat as a club attack.
 If using water from the etermhi's pool, treat as a force attack instead.